How to Practice Sustainable Floor Care

 The specifics of these different aspects of your floor care routine vary by flooring type, and aligning your sustainable floor care routine with these specific components is the best way to achieve maximum results.

 The more consistent and precise you are with your pre-routine, routine, and interim floor maintenance, the less you will have to conduct partial or complete restorative floor maintenance.
-Partial restorative and complete restorative floor care are more relevant for those owning hardwood or tile flooring, as those are the primary types which can be sanded, buffed, and/or refinished.
-A successful sustainable floor care plan should ideally only employ these processes when absolutely necessary, as typically the products and methods used to strip, prep, treat, and finish the flooring are incredibly hazardous.
+Partial restorative and complete restorative floor care is more relevant for those owning hardwood or tile flooring, as those are the primary types that can be sanded, buffed, and/or refinished.
+A successful, sustainable floor care plan should ideally only employ these processes when absolutely necessary, as typically, the products and methods used to strip, prep, treat, and finish the flooring are incredibly hazardous.

 There are measures that can be taken to reduce the harm done by heavier types of maintenance, but the tougher jobs ultimately require stronger, more dangerous products to successfully get the mess out.
-The key to making partial and complete restorative floor maintenance work for your sustainable floor care plan is to do so only when necessary (and with EPA approved products of course).
+The key to doing partial and complete restorative floor maintenance work for your sustainable floor care plan is to do so only when necessary (and with EPA-approved products, of course).
 Be diligent with your pre-routine, routine, and interim floor care maintenance.

 Ready to Make a Difference?